Measurement of the $|V_{cb}|$ element of the CKM matrix in $t\bar{t}$ decays with the ATLAS detector: Data and simulated event samples

 Proton--proton (\pp) collisions at $\rts = 13$~\TeV collected in 2015--2018 by the ATLAS experiment are analysed~\cite{DAPR-2018-01}.
 Only the events where all detector components were operational are selected, resulting in a total data sample corresponding to an integrated luminosity of $140$~\ifb~\cite{DAPR-2021-01}.
 Selected events are required to be triggered by one of the single-muon or single-electron triggers which are further described in Section~\ref{sec:objects_and_selection}.

 As described in Section~\ref{sec:intro}, the analysis focuses on \ttbar events with a single electron or muon and four jets in the final state.
 Monte Carlo (MC) simulated event samples are used to estimate the signal and background contributions in such events, and details are provided below in Section~\ref{subsec:ttsamples}.
 Heavy-flavour decays are modelled with the \EVTGEN[1.6.0] program~\cite{Lange:2001uf} in all parton shower generators, except the \Sherpa~\cite{Bothmann:2019yzt} generator.
 The modelling of backgrounds with subleading contributions to the phase space is described in Section~\ref{subsec:MCminorBG}.
-The ATLAS simulation infrastructure~\cite{SOFT-2010-01} is used for all the simulated samples, with the detector response simulated using \GEANT[4]~\cite{Agostinelli:2002hh}.
-The signal \ttbar sample with $\Wcb$ decays and all samples used to evaluate modelling systematic uncertainties, are simulated with parametrisations of the hadronic showers~\cite{ATL-PHYS-PUB-2010-013}.
-Uncertainties are evaluated using this fast simulation both for the nominal and alternative sample.
+The ATLAS simulation infrastructure~\cite{SOFT-2010-01} is used for all the simulated samples, with the detector response simulated using \GEANT~\cite{Agostinelli:2002hh}.
+For the signal \ttbar sample with $\Wcb$ decays, as well as all samples used to evaluate modelling systematic uncertainties, a fast simulation relying on parametrisations of the hadronic showers is used~\cite{ATL-PHYS-PUB-2010-013}.
+When evaluating the modelling uncertainties, the fast simulation is used for both the nominal and alternative samples.
 All simulated samples are processed with the same reconstruction software as the data.

 To account for additional \pp interactions from the same or close-by bunch crossings (pile-up), a set of minimum-bias interactions generated with \PYTHIA[8.186]~\cite{Sjostrand:2007gs} using the \NNPDF[2.3lo] parton distribution function~(PDF) set~\cite{Ball:2012cx} with the A3 set of tuned parameters (tune)~\cite{ATL-PHYS-PUB-2016-017} is superimposed on the hard scattering events.
 Furthermore, the simulated events are reweighted according to the number of additional \pp interactions per bunch-crossing to match the pile-up conditions of each data sample corresponding to the 2015--2018 years of data-taking.
 Corrections are applied to simulated events to improve agreement between the data and the simulation samples in the object identification efficiencies, energy scales, and energy resolutions, as described in Section~\ref{sec:objects_and_selection}.